10 Basic Qualifications for Liberation

 I am devoted to inquiry because I love truth.
 Devotion knows no pain.
 It is steady and deep and overcomes everything.

-If you continually doubt, it will compromise your ability to hear, reflect and assimilate the teachings.
-There is no happiness for doubters.
+Without faith, you will continually doubt, which will compromise your ability to hear, reflect and assimilate the teachings.
+There is no success for doubters.

 A few days later they were at the riverbank taking a bath.
 The bathing ritual involves dunking oneself three times in the water.
 On the third dunk the guru jumped on top of the disciple, put his foot on his back, gabbed his arm and held him tightly on the river bottom as he struggled to get free, releasing him just a second before he was about to drown.